Crumpley History, Family Crest & Coats of Arms

 Some of the Crumpley family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Crumpley family to the New World and Oceana
+Migration of the Crumpley family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Crumpley or a variant listed above: Giles Crump, who settled in Virginia in 1637; and was followed by Thomas Crump in 1653.
 Francis Crump settled in Jamaica in 1760; Margaret Crump settled in Pennsylvania in 1772.